-Ideas by Mohsin Bin Latheef
+Ideas by Mohsin Bin Latheef and team

 5 principles to support digital adoption among older adults

 At Bridgeable, we have worked with several organizations that are seeking to develop new digital experiences for older adults - persons 65 years and older - a customer segment that continues to grow, yet is disproportionately affected by new technology.
 Our research with older adults debunked commonly held stereotypes and resulted in design principles that make new technology adoption easier for any user.